 In these deserts of stone and ash, the smallest plant takes on the appearance of a pioneer.

 In the far north, just below the Arctic Circle, the coast is more welcoming than you might imagine.
 With almost warm summers and mild winters, Iceland's second city, Akureyri, is reputed to be the most beautiful city in the country.
 It is home to a beautiful botanical garden containing Iceland's 440 species of flowering plants, 200 of which have survived the ice ages.
-This flora is one of the island's major interests for botanists and a must for all flower lovers.
+This flora is one of the island's major attractions for botanists and a must for all flower lovers.

 Lupin, an invasive plant

 Nootka lupin, Lupinus nootkatensis, belongs to the pea family.
 It fixes nitrogen in the soil.
 The plant was introduced in 1945 as an effective ground cover in areas affected by erosion.
 But the experiment succeeded beyond all expectations and escaped the Icelanders.
-Now classed as an invasive plant, the lupine has even colonised the black sand of Hólasandur, where astronauts from the Apollo programme, who came to Iceland in 1965 and 1967 to train in its lava fields.
-As the climate changes, the lupine threatens not only the native flora, but also the arid volcanic expanses in the interior and east of the country, often described in the same terms as those used by Buzz Aldrin to depict the lunar landscape: A magnificent desolation.
+Now classed as an invasive plant, lupines have even colonised the black sands of Hólasandur, where astronauts from the Apollo programme, who came to Iceland in 1965 and 1967 to train in its lava fields.
+As the climate changes, the lupine threatens not only the native flora, but also the arid volcanic expanses in the interior and east of the country, often described in the same terms as those used by Buzz Aldrin to describe the lunar landscape : "A magnificent desolation."
 Should this invader, which turns lava deserts into purple carpets, be uprooted?
-Residents are divided on this subject.
+The locals are opposed to the idea.

 Few Icelanders would dare say they don't believe in elves and trolls.
-For them, nature as a whole is inhabited by the "huldufólk", the hidden people.
+For them, the whole nature is inhabited by the "huldufólk", the hidden people.
 Some families build them a little house in their garden to win them over: not everyone is benevolent, so it's a good idea to get their good graces!
 Elves are supposed to live in caves, hills or isolated rocks, and the memory of these highly respected places is passed down from generation to generation.
 As for the trolls, they have one particularity: they commit their evil deeds at night, especially during the very long nights of the Icelandic winter; but when they are delayed and caught by the rising sun, they are forever turned to stone!

 Copyright Text and Photos Brigitte Postel